What steps must be completed before estate funds from a property sale can be released in North Carolina?

 Detailed Answer

 When someone passes away owning real estate, the personal representative (also called an executor or administrator) must follow a clear series of steps under North Carolina law before releasing any net proceeds from a property sale.
-These steps ensure the court supervises the sale, creditors have a chance to be paid, and heirs receive their proper share.
+These steps ensure the estate is properly administered, creditors have a chance to be paid, and heirs receive their proper share.

 1. Appointment of the Personal Representative